PROGRAM AT A GLANCE

 You have up to five years to complete the Practical Nurse Refresher program.

-The Practical Nurse Refresher program is intended for applicants whose previous licensure in Canada has lapsed, or for internationally educated nurses looking to obtain licensure as a practical nurse in Canada.
+The Practical Nurse Refresher program is intended for applicants whose previous licensure in Canada has lapsed, or for internationally educated nurses looking to get licensure as a practical nurse in Canada.
 Upon successful completion of the Practical Nurse Refresher program, you will receive a practical nurse diploma.

 This program is not intended for active practicing licensed practical nurses or for graduates who have been unsuccessful in passing the Canadian Practical Nurse Registration Examination three times.

 - Read the Practical Nurse Refresher Candidate Guide and complete the self-audit.

 - Meet with the Practical Nurse Refresher advisor to identify the Practical Nurse Refresher program courses for which you may be eligible to get transfer credit, request PLAR by submitting a portfolio, or take a challenge course.
 Remaining courses will be taken for full credit.